Xiaohan5349/approw-docs-v1/docs/en/reference/ui-components/vue.md

 ### Log out

-1. Initialize the [AuthenticationClient](/en/reference/sdk-for-node/#使用认证模块)in the project entry file.
+1. Initialize the [AuthenticationClient](/en/reference/sdk-for-node/#use-authentication-client) in the project entry file.

 ```js
 import { initAuthClient } from '@approw/vue-ui-components'